 Tutorial for DIY Textured Dollar Store Pots

-So the game plan for these pots were to create a layered textured look.
+So the game plan for these pots was to create a layered textured look.
 I first decided to paint both the dollar store post with a base color.

 One of the pots I painted in a gorgeous Coral color.

-I just painted half off the pot as the upper portion I was going to use textured paints.
+I just painted half of the pot as the upper portion I was going to use textured paints.